google/certificate-transparency/README.md

 By default, unit tests log to `stderr`, and log only messages with a FATAL level (i.e., those that result in abnormal program termination).
 You can override the defaults with command-line flags.

-End-to-end tests log everything at INFO level and above.

 Deploying a Log